 Alex Gormaz-Matamala from UV visits ASU (5.
 Jan - 4.
 July 2020)

-Dr. Julieta Sánchez Arias from UNLP presented a popular science talk entitled "Stellar Concert" ("Concierto estelar") at the Planetarium of La Plata on Friday, 22 November 2019.
+Dr. Julieta Sánchez Arias from UNLP presented a popular science talk with title "Stellar Concert" ("Concierto estelar") at the Planetarium of La Plata on Friday, 22 November 2019.

-Dr. Alejandra Daniela Romero from Universidade Federal do Rio Grande do Sul, Brazil, presented a popular science talk entitled "Earthquakes in Stars" ("Sismos en las estrellas") at the Planetarium of La Plata on Friday, 15 November 2019.
+Dr. Alejandra Daniela Romero from Universidade Federal do Rio Grande do Sul, Brazil, presented a popular science talk with title "Earthquakes in Stars" ("Sismos en las estrellas") at the Planetarium of La Plata on Friday, 15 November 2019.

 On Monday started our Summer School "VIII LAPIS: Pulsations Along Stellar Evolution" at UNLP (11.-22.
 Nov 2019)